BESTTOOLBOX/FlexP-SFL/README.md

 # Flexible Personalized Split Federated Learning for On-Device Fine-tuning of Foundation Models
 Flexible Personalized Split Federated Learning for On-Device Fine-tuning of Foundation Models

-The code will be updated after publication.
+The full code will be updated after publication.